-- Microcentrifuge (will be shared among all groups) - Waste container for used tips and microfuge tubes (will be shared among groups)
+- Electrophoresis box loaded with 0.8% agarose gel (will be shared among groups) - Microcentrifuge (will be shared among all groups) - Waste container for used tips and microfuge tubes (will be shared among groups)

 - All appropriate safety precautions and attire required for a science laboratory should be used, including safety goggles.
 Please refer to your teacher's instructions. - Wash your hands well with soap after completing the lab.